BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 problems.

-When I began writing [On Java 8](https://www.onjava8.com/), my friend James Ward declared that I couldn't use Ant and had to use Gradle, and that he would help me.
-He ended up basically creating the various Gradle build files for the book, and I could read and even modify some parts, but the big picture remained baffling, even after reading a couple of books on Gradle.
+When I began writing [On Java 8](https://www.onjava8.com/), my friend James Ward declared that I couldn't use Ant and had to use Gradle, and that he would help.
+He ended up creating the various Gradle build files for the book, and I could read and even modify some parts, but the big picture remained baffling, even after reading a couple of books on Gradle.

 After that, I started work on [Atomic Kotlin](https://www.atomickotlin.com/), for which we also used Gradle, but my coauthor Svetlana created and managed the Gradle files.
-Partway through writing the book, Gradle was changed so that it could also use Kotlin, but I still didn't understand enough about Gradle with Groovy, so I didn't want to risk breaking our system by trying to change to Kotlin.
+Partway through writing the book, Gradle was changed so it also uses Kotlin, but I still didn't understand enough about Gradle with Groovy, so I didn't want to risk breaking our system by trying to change to Kotlin.

 More recently I saw a YouTube video about Gradle where they just did things but never really explained.
 You know the kind of people who have memorized the